strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 }
 ```

-Above example shows how to reduce boilerplate code with predefined `@MavenSnapshotArtifactsWithClassifiers` annotation, so test methods can reuse it to define Test Artifacts with common configuration parameters.
+Above example shows how to reduce boilerplate code with predefined `@MavenSnapshotArtifactsWithClassifiers` annotation, so test methods can reuse it to define test artifacts with common configuration parameters.

 #### NullLayoutProvider

-It is possible to use `NullLayoutProvider` to write generic tests in modules where other specific layouts not avaliable.
+It is possible to use `NullLayoutProvider` to write generic tests in modules where other specific layouts are not avaliable.

 ### Adding Artifacts To The Maven Index

-For test cases where you need to generate artifacts and add them to the index, please have a look at the [TestCaseWithArtifactGenerationWithIndexing](https://github.com/strongbox/strongbox/blob/master/strongbox-storage/strongbox-storage-indexing/src/test/java/org/carlspring/strongbox/testing/TestCaseWithArtifactGenerationWithIndexing.java) class.
+For test cases where you need to generate artifacts and add them to the index, please have a look at the [TestCaseWithMavenArtifactGenerationAndIndexing](https://github.com/strongbox/strongbox/blob/master/strongbox-storage/strongbox-storage-layout-providers/strongbox-storage-maven-layout/strongbox-storage-maven-layout-provider/src/test/java/org/carlspring/strongbox/testing/TestCaseWithMavenArtifactGenerationAndIndexing.java) class.

-Please, note that the above class is not currently something you can extend outside the scope of the `strongbox-storage-indexing` module.

 ## Integration Tests